 Level 7, Avenue des Arts/Kunstlaan 56

-Telephone: +32 2 286 0500
+Phone: +32 2 286 0500

 Fax: +32 2 286 0576

-website for information about opening hours and temporary closures that may affect service provision.
+Australian Embassy website for information about opening hours and temporary closures that may affect service provision.

-In a consular emergency if you are unable to contact the above mission, you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.
+If you're unable to contact the Embassy in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 from overseas or 1300 555 135 within Australia.